Class of 1978

 Free domestic shipping.
 USPS First Class, tracked, insured.

 I personally make everything.
-If I am in the studio, then it might take a few days.
+When in the studio, it might take a few days.
 If I am in the field, then it will be a few weeks or months.
-Don't hesitate to shoot me an email and inquire.
-If I am in e-range, I will reply.

 Backstory.......

-I use the eco-friendly practice of recycling at the center of my business of making the best artisan belt buckles in the world.
+I use the eco-friendly practice of recycling at the center of my business of making unique artisan belt buckles.
 Becoming a belt buckle is the 3rd life for many of these metals.
+My design and fabrication was awarded and displayed at the First World Campion Belt Buckle Competition.

-I work with Orvis in their Commit 5% For Conservation including the Everglades’ Now or Neverglades program, Trout Unlimited to Preserve Bristol Bay, and with the Bonefish and Tarpon Trust to fund permit/tarpon/bonefish research studies.
+Working partnerships include Orvis in their Commit 5% For Conservation including the Everglades’ Now or Neverglades program, Trout Unlimited to Preserve Bristol Bay, and the Bonefish and Tarpon Trust to fund permit/tarpon/bonefish research studies.

-Like the Trout Unlimited effort, I am looking for ways to partner with conservation groups to slow the mining for rare earth elements- especially lithium- at sites such as Sheep Creek Montana because new technology promises to provide far superior batteries that are made with common readily available materials such as iron, aluminum, sulfur, and salt that can, in turn, be easily recycled.
+Like the Trout Unlimited effort, there are ways to join in with conservation groups to slow the mining for rare earth elements- especially lithium- at sites such as Sheep Creek Montana and Halleck Creek Wyoming because new technology promises to provide far superior batteries that are made with common readily available materials such as iron, aluminum, sulfur, and salt that can, in turn, be easily recycled.
 Why permanently tear up the earth and destroy fisheries today for a material technology that will be obsolete in just a few years?

 .....and one more thing.